ashasaxena/CaseStudy2/CS2.md

-# CaseStudyTwo
+# Procrastination and Human Devlopment
 Jim Park Asha Saxena Andrew Walch
-November 25, 2017
+December 05, 2017

 # Background and Objective
-## United Nations Development Program provided procrastination data set and required us to review the impact of variables such as Human Development Index (HDI), age and income to evaluate the emphasize that people and their capabilities should be the ultimate criteria for assessing the development of a country, not economic growth alone.
+## JAA Consultants LLC is pleased to provide this Procrastination and Human Devlopment report requesed by our client at the United Nations Development Program.
+The purpose of this report is to provide a clean data set and prelimiary insights into the data for the United Nations.
+The client has provided JAA with a procrastination data set including many individual observations from many countries.
+At the core of this data is insight into four different procrastination tests given to the individuals.
+JAA was then asked to combine Human Development Index data with the provided data set, then clean, provide some preliminary visuals, and a recommendation on how to proceed with a larger study to better understand the links between procrastination and Human Development.
+Human Development Index (HDI), age and income may be used to evaluate the emphasis that people and their capabilities should be the ultimate criteria for assessing the development of a country, not economic growth alone.

+## This report is structured in the followin steps:  1.
+Data Profiling, Consolidation, and Cleansing, 2.
+Data Scraping and Merging, 3.
+Data Screening and Initial Analysis/Visualization, 4.
+Recommendations

-#Step 1: Data Profiling and Cleansing
+#Step 1: Data Profiling, Consolidation, and Cleansing
+## In this step JAA has conducted preliminary data exploration fromt the data provided (procrastination.csv) by the United Nations.
+The data provided consists of 4,264 individual observations and 61 variables, all of which are fully explained in the Codebook.csv file provided as specified, in Asha Saxena's Github account.
+Of particular interest are the Countries involved and the procrastination scores from four studies.
+The studies were: 1.
+Decisional Procrastination (DP) scale, 2.
+Adult Inventory of Procrastination (AIP) Scale, 3.
+General Procrastination (GP) scale, and 4.
+Satisfaction with Life Scale (SWLS)

+##The variables, or columns, were first renamed per specificaiton from the client and to simplify reading and working with the data.
+Next the data was cleaned to remove non-sensical values, correct mis-spellings, numerical corrections, and a categorization of teaching and education related occupations of interest in future studies by the United Nations.
+To simplify the data and more quickly digest the DP, AIP, GP, and SWLS scores were represented as a mean for each.
+Below is the associated code and ouptput necessary to visualize the state of the code.

 ```r